Hall 6 of the FCCS EPM Cloud Study Tour

 Subsidiary loads + IC journal submission

 DeutschWerk CSV loaded via Data Management.
 AsiaLink REST API push runs.
-Enterprise Journal for DeutschWerk → BritEdge unrealised profit created and submitted for approval.
+Consolidation Journal for DeutschWerk → BritEdge unrealised profit elimination created and submitted for approval.
 Journal sits in FCCS_Journal Input; DI loads run safely in parallel in FCCS_Managed Data.

 Day 3